 We know you’re tired of hearing about it – that irritating and frustrating phenomenon when prospective college students lose their motivation to attend college and “melt” away during the summer after their senior year.
-The U.S. Department of Education has recently reported that one-third of college-bound students don’t make it to campus in the fall.
-Why is that?
+Every year, an estimated 10-40% of high school students don’t make it to campus in the fall.

 Throughout the summer, too many students overlook emails or letters in the mail from universities requiring action on the student’s part – whether it be to complete their application, fill out financial aid information, submit health forms, finish class registration or sign up for orientation.
-Many students neglect to take action – whether intentionally or by sheer accident – and in doing so, they derail plans to attend the university.
 This enrollment drop-off is informally referred to as “summer melt,” and it results in the university removing a student from their records.

 But don’t “sweat” it.
 There’s something that you can do about it.
 Here are five ways you can help prevent summer melt and provide support to the low-income students that are affected the most.